sugarcoat/sugarcoat/README.md

 # TODO #

-- More refactoring of module structure (globber, parser, renderer)
+- More refactoring of modules (functional, Promises)
+- More styling and better structuring of rendered sections
 - Ability to add custom tags (custom parser functions)
-- More styling and better structuring of rendered sections
-- Inject elements/components css for real previews
-- Add JavaScript modules/components example
+- Add support for JavaScript modules and components (React)
-- Add tests (once API is a little more stable)
+- Add tests (once API is stable)